mongodb/mongo-efcore-provider/README.md

 ### Planned for upcoming releases

 - Select projections with client-side operations
+- Type discriminators
 - Sum, Average, Min, Max etc. support at top level
-- Transactions
-- Type discriminators
-- Additional mapping configuration options
-- Properties of Dictionary type

 ### Not supported but considering for future releases